yu-z/NFN-phylogenomics/README.md

 TPM and assemblies of transcriptomes of XX nodulating and XX non-nodulating species:

-## Pipeline for detecting convergent evolution.
+## Pipelines for detecting genomic signal of convergent evolution

 ###### An ‘alignment’ method used to detect convergent signals in nodulating species